-The VPAA, in consultation with the president, shall appoint members for a two-year term with the exception of the first
+The VPAA, in consultation with the president, shall appoint members for a two-year term with the exception of the first year, which shall be staggered to ensure continuity thereafter.
+The VPAA shall select the Chair.

 1.7.3.7 Faculty Committee on Teacher Education